-transformations processes in ZnO implanted with Yb and Er were studied.
-Fig. 1 shows the typical RBS random and aligned spectra obtained for ZnO implanted with different fluences of RE ions.
-The Zn signal in the RBS spectra and the signal originating from RE are separated, which enables the independent study of ZnO and RE sublattices.
+In the first step, the defect accumulation and defects transformations processes in ZnO implanted with Yb and Er were studied.
+Figure 1 shows the typical RBS random and aligned spectra obtained for ZnO implanted with different fluences of RE ions.
+In such a case, fortunately, the Zn signals in the RBS spectra and the signal originating from RE are clearly separated, which enables independent study of ZnO and RE sublattices.
 The low energy part of the RBS spectra (up to 1370 keV) represents a signal of He-ions backscattered from Zn.
 The aligned spectra in this region illustrate lattice damage as a result of the ballistic nature of the implantation process, allowing the studies of irradiation defect evolution with increasing ion fluence.
 In turn, the high energy part (1400-1550 keV) represents a signal of He-ions backscattered from RE and the aligned spectra in this region reflect the behavior of RE in the ZnO matrix.

-As can be seen in Fig. 1, a comparison of the random and aligned RBS spectra in the high energy part leads to the conclusion that, after implantation, a part of implanted RE atoms is located in the substitutional lattice position.
-However, a substitutional fraction (f_s), defined as the relative amount of the impurity atoms occupying lattice site positions [40] for ZnO:RE system decreases as a function of increasing ion fluence.
-The numerically evaluated substitutional fractions of RE after subsequent implantations as well as the value of channeling minimum yield (χ{min}) parameters [40], representing the level of the structural defects in Zn and Yb sublattice are presented in Table 1.
-The results of calculation indicate that for the fluencies higher than 2 \times 10^{15}/cm^2, the process of RE ions rejection to the interstitial positions is accelerated, but still, about 30% of Yb atoms remain in Zn-substitutional positions along the (0001) direction.
-Any significant difference in the behavior of Yb and Er ions in the ZnO matrix was not noticed.
-However, it is worth noting that for similar fluences of Gd-ions implanted into ZnO the lower values of $\chi{\text{min}}(\text{Zn})$ can be found in the literature [43-44].
-Such differences can be assigned to different implantation conditions, where the ZnO:Gd films were implanted with five times lower energy or at a higher temperature of the implantation process, than used in the present experiments, resulting in a lower level of structural defects formed during the implantation with the same RE ions fluences.
-Looking at the low energy region of the RBS/c spectra, no visible change in the aligned spectra for low fluences of RE was remarked.
-Starting from the fluence of 2.5×10^{14} /cm2 the small double-
+As can be seen in Figure 1, a comparison of the random and aligned RBS spectra in the high energy part leads to the conclusion that, after implantation, a part of implanted RE atoms is located in the substitutional lattice position.
+However, a substitutional fraction ( $f_s$ ), defined as the relative amount of the impurity atoms occupying lattice site positions [33] for ZnO:RE system decreases as a function of increasing ion fluence.
+The numerically evaluated substitutional fractions of RE after subsequent implantations are presented in Table 1.
+The results of calculation indicate that for the fluences higher than $2 \times 10^{15}$ /cm, the process of rejection of RE ions to the interstitial positions is accelerated, but still about 30% of Yb atoms remain in Zn-substitutional positions along the [0001] direction.
+Significant difference in the behavior of Yb and Er ions in the ZnO matrix was not noticed.